abouillot/SigFoxEnvironment/readme.md

 #Environmental sensing with SmartEverything

 This sketch is targeted to [http://smarteverything.it](SmartEverything) Arduino compatible board.

 The board is fitted with multiple sensors and a SigFox communication module.

-This sketch periodically read the HTS211 temperature/humidity sensor, the LPS25H pressure/temperature sensor and the VL6180 light sensor; pack the values in a message and send it to the SIgFox network.
+This sketch periodically read the HTS211 temperature/humidity sensor, the LPS25H pressure/temperature sensor and the VL6180 light sensor; pack the values in a message and send it to the SigFox network.

 ##View data on the SIGFOX Cloud